2014-06-27

 About TenNor Therapeutics

 Incorporated in 2013, TenNor Therapeutics is a near-commercial stage biotechnology company dedicated to the discovery, development and commercialization of differentiated therapies to address unmet medical needs in disease areas associated with bacterial infections and bacterial metabolism.
 Empowered by its proprietary multi-targeting conjugate molecule technology, TenNor Therapeutics aims to deliver the best therapeutic solutions to overcome the limitations of conventional treatments and improve patient outcomes.
-As of July 24, 2025, TenNor Therapeutics had built a differentiated pipeline of seven innovative assets, including three Core Products, namely, rifasutenizol (TNP-2198), the world’s first and only new molecular entity (“NME”) drug candidate developed for the treatment of Helicobacter pylori (“H. pylori”) infection; rifaquizinone (TNP-2092) injection, a potential first-in-class, triple-targeting antibacterial drug candidate for the treatment of implant-associated bacterial infections; and TNP-2092 oral, the world’s first multi-targeting antibacterial drug candidate for the treatment of diseases associated with gut bacterial metabolism.
+As of January 24, 2026, TenNor Therapeutics had built a pipeline of seven innovative programs, including two Core Products, namely, rifasutenizol (TNP-2198), a new molecular entity (“NME”) drug candidate used as part of a triple therapy in combination with amoxicillin and a proton pump inhibitor for the treatment of Helicobacter pylori (“H. pylori”) infection in China and U.S. as well as monotherapy for bacterial vaginosis and C. difficile infection in China; and rifaquizinone (TNP-2092 injection), a triple-targeting antibacterial drug candidate for the treatment of implant-associated bacterial infections, i.e. acute bacterial skin and skin structure infection (“ABSSSI”) and prosthetic joint infection (“PJI”), as well as left ventricular assist device infection (“LVADI”) and catheter-related bloodstream infection (“CRBSI”) in China and the U.S.

 For more information, please visit: www.tennortherapeutics.com